 Right now, Biogen (NASDAQ:BIIB) is the go-to company for SMA treatment.
-Its Spinraza franchise had sales of $ 1.7 billion last year, but RBC Capital expects it to top $2 billion this year (~18% of total 2019 product revenues, and a key potential future growth driver).
+Its Spinraza franchise had sales of $ 1.7 billion in 2018, but RBC Capital estimated it topped $2 billion in 2019 (roughly 18% of total 2019 product revenues, and a key potential future growth driver).

 Although Spinraza has revolutionized SMA treatment, there are a number of limitations.
 For instance, patients need physician-administered injections into the spinal canal and costly upfront loading doses.
 What’s more, there are also three maintenance injections every year.

 “Roche/PTCT’s oral splice modulator risdiplam could potentially take share from Spinraza given the more convenient route of administration without need for intrathecal injection infrastructure” says RBC Capital.
-Roche/PTCT plan to file a new drug application for risdiplam by the end of the year.
+In November, the FDA granted priority review status to the drug.
 Get the PTCT Stock Research Report.